alexkmbk/1CI/README.md

 The list exists only while a task is running.
 One of the most important parameters is a path to a dump of a configuration.
-The path parameter is being created before making a dump and it guaranties that all data processor would work with the same path.
-So, for example, if a task has two actions: one for making a dump and another for making a test, you need to place the dumping action at a first position in an action list so, for another one there will be available the dump at known path.
+The path parameter is being created before making a dump and it guaranties that all data processors would work with the same path.
+So, for example, if a task has two actions: one for making a dump and another one for making a test, you need to place the dumping action at a first position in an action list so, for another one there will be available the dump at known path.